The phone on the wall had rung four times already.

 “Another reporter,” Deacon said after swallowing the remaining evidence of the stolen donut.
 “At least, I think it is.”
 He listened.

 “How?
 Well, because we knew what being colonized and enslaved looks and feels like.
 It’s sandwiched into our history.”
 Pops loved making deli jokes.
 “So we could see the corporations for what they were.
 Masters.
 We were all their property.
-Those white middle class suburban folk just wasn’t looking in the right direction.
-They were too busy eating up the next device or cool app or online service to pay attention to what they were giving up.”
+Those white middle class suburban folk just werent’t looking in the right direction.
+They were too busy eating up the next device or cool app or online service to pay attention to what they were giving up.
+Now we are all colonized!”

 He paused again.
 He face twisted with greater annoyance.
 He listened.
 “That’s right.
 Our deli shop was the first to decolonize in this neighborhood.”
 He shifted his weight on his feet.
 “Look.
 We resisted out of necessity.
 The world around us had abandoned us.”